Falconiere/falconiere.io/src/data/blog/posts/2025-01/looking-ahead-highlights-of-my-2024-and-exciting-goals.md

 I know depression has cycles, and we never know when the next cycle will come.
 It was a long and arduous journey, filled with ups and downs, but I never gave up.
 I sought help, I tried different treatments, and I kept pushing forward.
 And now, I can proudly say that I've overcome it.
 I can finally tell I am more than happier!
 And, of course, my wife and daughter have a huge part in this.
 #### Workout
-I haven't gotten into the best shape yet, but I have been consistent at the gym.
+I haven't gotten into the best shape yet but have been consistent at the gym.
 I have lost about 11 kilograms (75 kilograms now) and gained more muscle.
-I still have work to do to achieve my dream body, but I am close.
+I still have work to achieve my dream body, but I am close.
 #### New Home
 So, by the end of 2024, we moved to a new house—a bigger house with more rooms and a beautiful view.
 Oh gosh, I love it!
 This place makes me more comfortable.
 I have space to be creative and achieve my goals.
 #### Continue With Good Habits